After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 Where to stay in Puglia

 We stayed in the absolutely stunning Trullo Roverella with private pool just outside Castellana Grotte.
-I wrote about this place in more detail here as it was a true gem but some of the things we loved about it were:
+I wrote about this place in more detail here as it was the perfect place to stay on a Puglia family holiday but, in short, some of the things we loved about it were:

 *The annexe bathroom with huge bathtub overlooking the pool